lukkeutgens/Homelab/Research/hardware.md

-# Research Hardware
+# Research: Homelab Hardware
-> Not sending money to a country that wants to attack Taiwan, so following brands are a no-go: **Minisforum**, **Beelink**, **GMKtec**, **Geekom**, ...
+> I refuse to send money to countries that threaten Taiwan or are actively engaged in military aggression.
+Therefore, the following brands are excluded: Minisforum, Beelink, GMKtec, Geekom, and others with Chinese or Russian origins.

 This document tracks potential hardware options for my homelab setup.
-Since the system will run 24/7, total wattage draw (TWD) and energy efficiency are important considerations.
-I'm primarily exploring mini-PCs that offer a good balance between performance, expandability, and power consumption.
+Since the system will run 24/7, total wattage draw (TWD) and energy efficiency are key considerations.
+I'm primarily exploring mini-PCs that strike a good balance between performance, expandability, and power consumption.

-- They need to work as Proxmox server for virtualization, so the more RAM and CPU Threads (in VM will be a vCPU) the better.
-At least 16x threads in total and 32GB of RAM, but I would prefer more.
+- The system must function as a Proxmox server for virtualization, so the more RAM and CPU threads (used as vCPUs in VMs), the better.
+I require at least 16 threads and 32GB of RAM, though 64GB is preferred.
-- Network at least 2.5Gbps.
-Our Belgium internet providers are not giving more then 1Gbps for homes at this point.
+- Networking should support at least 2.5Gbps, even though Belgian ISPs currently cap residential connections at 1Gbps.
-- For storage 1TB will be the minimum.
+- Storage must be at least 1TB NVMe SSD.

 ## List
 | Brand         | Model                    | CPU                       | Threads | Memory | Storage | Power | Price     | Country    | State       |